-- Pheromones are similar to hormones but work outside of the body
+- Pheromones are similar to hormones but work outside of the body.

-- Some chemicals have been investigated for pheromone actions in humans but evidence is weak
+- Some chemicals have been investigated for pheromone actions in humans but evidence is weak.

 - There are four types of pheromone: releaser, primer, signaler and modulator.

-Pheromones can be secreted to trigger many types of behaviors, including:
+Animals secrete pheromones to trigger many types of behaviors, including:

-- To follow a food trail
+- signaling a food trail

-- Sexual arousal
+- triggering sexual arousal

-- To respect a territory
+- delineating a territory

 Experts say that the pheromone system of insects is much easier to understand than that of mammals, which do not have simple stereotyped insect behavior.

-The VNO in humans consists of just pits that probably do not do anything; interestingly the VNO is clearly present in the fetus but atrophies before birth.
+The VNO in humans consists of just pits that probably do not do anything.
+Interestingly the VNO is clearly present in the fetus but atrophies before birth.
 If humans do respond to hormones, most likely they use their normal olfactory system.

 Pheromones are commonly used in insect control.
 They can be used as bait to attract males into a trap, prevent them from mating, or to disorient them.

 Jäger said that they were lipophilic compounds associated with skin and follicles that mark the individual signature of human odors.
-Lipophilic compounds are those that tend to combine with, or are capable of dissolving in lipids.
+Lipophilic compounds are those that tend to combine with, or are capable of dissolving in lipids, or fats.

 The scientists said that the pheromone collected before ovulation shortened the ovarian cycle, while the pheromone collected during ovulation lengthened it.

-There are four principal kinds of pheromones:
+There are four main types of pheromones:

-- Signaler pheromones - these provide information.
-They may help the mother to recognize her newborn by scent (fathers cannot usually do this).
+Signaler pheromones: These provide information.
+They may help the mother to recognize her newborn by scent.
+Fathers cannot usually do this.
 Signaler pheromones give out our genetic odor print.